Generali considers hybrid working for post-pandemic era

 The executive said Generali had started discussions on the matter with unions.

-Italian bank UniCredit (CRDI.MI) will allow its non-branch staff globally to work from home for up to two days a week on average once the crisis is over, it said last week. read more
+Italian bank UniCredit will allow its non-branch staff globally to work from home for up to two days a week on average once the crisis is over, it said last week.

-Morgan Stanley's (MS.N) chief executive officer said last month that if most employees were not back to work at the bank's Manhattan headquarters in September, he would be "very disappointed". read more
+Morgan Stanley’s chief executive officer said last month that if most employees were not back to work at the bank’s Manhattan headquarters in September, he would be “very disappointed”.

 Our Standards: The Thomson Reuters Trust Principles.